lunarmodules/ldoc/docs/doc.md

     -----------------
     -- This will also do.

-However, comments like these are not considered to be doc comments:

-    ----- not a doc comment -----
-    -- a common style when just specifying an informative comment -- May start with a doc comment but has trailing hyphens
+You can also use Lua block comments:

+   --[[--
+   Summary.
+A description
+   ..;
+   ]]

 Any module or script must start with a doc comment; any other files are ignored and a warning issued.
 The only exception is if the module starts with an explicit `module` statement.

-All doc comments start with a _summary_ sentence, that ends with a period or a question mark.
-An optional _description_ may follow.
-Usually the summary sentence will appear in the summary of module contents.
+All doc comments start with a summary sentence, that ends with a period or a question mark.
+An optional description may follow.
+Normally the summary sentence will appear in the module contents.

 After this descriptive text, there will typically be _tags_.
 These follow the convention established by Javadoc and widely used in tools for other languages.